 In addition to guaranteed returns, you also get a guaranteed death benefit.
 The life insurance death benefit is paid to your beneficiaries income tax free.

-And the death benefit on a life insurance retirement plan can be designed to increase each year as your cash value grows, so when you do die, your beneficiary receives the maximum death benefit possible.
+And the tax free death benefit on a life insurance retirement plan can be designed to increase each year as your cash value grows, so when you do die, your beneficiary receives the maximum death benefit possible.
+It is also a great way to hedge against inflation, as the purchasing power of our dollar is cut in half every 25 years.

 In life, your LIRP can be used as tax-free income via withdrawals up to your basis or you can borrow against your cash value.
 Having a steady stream of tax-free income from your policy is a great way to supplement your retirement income.